Gruyere Scalloped Potatoes

 Published by Kate

 Cheese and potatoes—what could be better?
-Tastes just like Grandma's scalloped potatoes, but with a twist: gruyere cheese and fresh thyme.
+This dish tastes just like Grandma's scalloped potatoes, but with a twist: gruyere cheese and fresh thyme.

 Course Side Dish